 - Nonrenewable and unsustainable

 - How efficient is solar energy compared to fossil fuels?

-- Solar energy is most efficient in terms of environmental impact, whereas coal and natural gas are more efficient by reliable applications.
-Solar panels typically have an efficiency between 15% and 20%, coal has an efficiency of up to 40% and natural gas efficiency levels reach up to 60%.
-However, solar power technology is continually improving, so it's likely to become an even more efficient resource as manufacturers make new advances.
+- Solar energy is most efficient in terms of environmental impact.
+Coal and natural gas are more efficient by reliable applications, though.
+Solar panels typically have between 15% and 20% efficiency, while coal has an efficiency of up to 40% and natural gas reaches up to 60% — the remaining energy in fossil fuels and coal is lost in the form of heat, and it’s lost forever.

-Optimize your solar panel efficiency by installing a solar concentrator or backup batteries and not running too many devices at once.
+Because only 20% of the total energy impacting solar panels is converted to electrical energy, you’ll have to get more panels if you need more energy output.
+Optimize your solar panel efficiency by installing a solar concentrator or backup batteries and by not running too many devices at once.
 Solar energy requires a hefty upfront payment, but it's more efficient in the long run.
 You also offset electricity costs for the life span of the panels, which can be as long as 35 years.

 - Why do we use fossil fuels instead of renewable energy?